Twitter ‘Bots’ Becoming More ‘Human,’ Will Influence 2020 Presidential Election, New Research Study Says

 A new study conducted by researchers at the University of Southern California and published last week in the journal First Monday has identified approximately 31,000 Twitter accounts which posted frequent political tweets during both the 2016 presidential election and the 2018 midterm elections.
-But those accounts, the researchers found, were not operated by human beings, but instead were “bots,” automated accounts that post on Twitter with no actual person behind them, in order to influence online political discussion.
+However, those accounts, the researchers found, were not operated by human beings, but instead were “bots” — automated accounts that post on Twitter with no actual person behind them — that tried to influence online political discussions.

-Not only did those bots overwhelmingly tweet in support of Donald Trump, but between the 2016 and 2018 elections they grew more sophisticated, mimicking human behavior in increasingly realistic fashion, according to a summary of the study by AdWeek.
+Not only did those bots overwhelmingly tweet in support of Donald Trump, but between the 2016 and 2018 elections, they grew more sophisticated, mimicking human behavior in an increasingly realistic fashion, according to a summary of the study by AdWeek.
 As the bots become more difficult to distinguish from actual human beings, the USC researchers say that they pose a growing threat to the 2020 presidential election — when they will likely continue to support Trump.

 Trump in August claimed that online activity, particularly on Google, was biased against him, and that it somehow changed millions of votes that would have gone in his favor to votes for his 2016 opponent Hillary Clinton, as The Inquisitr reported.
-But most evidence including the new research from USC suggests otherwise — that Trump was the beneficiary of online public opinion manipulation.
+But most evidence, including the new research from USC, suggests otherwise, instead claiming that Trump was the beneficiary of online public opinion manipulation.

 “With the upcoming 2020 U.S. elections, the integrity of social media discourse is of paramount importance to allow a democratic process free of external influences,” researcher Emilio Ferrara, a USC computer science professor who served as lead author on the study.